NVIDIA/warp/docs/modules/runtime.rst

 Example: BVH Volume Traversal
 #############################

-Similar to the ray-traversal example, we can perform volume traversal to find the volumes that are fully contained within a specified bounding box.
+Similar to the ray-traversal example, we can perform volume traversal to find the volumes that are intersect a specified bounding box.

 .. code:: python